vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-short-story-of-my-mothers-macbook-pro.md

 It was my main laptop that I used when I did the 42 Wolfsburg's Piscine program and did a lot of C coding and compiling with this MacBook.

+Hardware-wise there aren't many issues, the battery health level is around 84%, I do plan to replace it later on when I can afford it.
+Software-wise, Linux still lacks the driver for the MacBook's built-in webcam, though I don't really care for it much.

 ### Gaming stuff on Linux (WIP)

 - **Linux kernel 6.8.0 + Mesa 24.0.5**